jamie-taylor-rjj/Talks/uitc-empathy-sympathy-compassion/README.md

 ## Building and Running

-To build this talk... well, it's a single HTML file.
+To build this talk... well, it's a single HTML file (with separate CSS and JS files).
 And is already built.

 To run this talk, open the [slide.html](./slide.html) file in a browser or [view it online](http://htmlpreview.github.io/?https://github.com/jamie-taylor-rjj/Talks/blob/main/uitc-empathy-sympathy-compassion/slide.html).